hzeller/timg/README.md

         -b<str>        : Background color to use on transparent images. format 'yellow', '#rrggbb' or 'auto' or 'none' (default 'auto').
         -B<str>        : Checkerboard pattern color to use on transparent images (default '').
-        --auto-crop[=<pre-crop>] : Crop away all same-color pixels around image.
+        --pattern-size=<n> : Integer factor size of the checkerboard pattern --auto-crop[=<pre-crop>] : Crop away all same-color pixels around image.
                          The optional pre-crop is the width of border to remove beforehand to get rid of an uneven border.